StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 * Is regularly backed up to prevent data loss—tools like [Velero](https://velero.io/) can help automate this process
 * Has an appropriate `reclaimPolicy` to minimize the risk of data loss

-To configure `StorageClasses` according to your needs, refer to the relevant CSI drivers for your infrastructur—for example, the EBS CSI driver for AWS or the Persistent Disk CSI driver for GCP.
+To configure `StorageClasses` based on your needs, refer to the relevant CSI drivers for your infrastructure.
+For example, use the EBS CSI driver for AWS or the Persistent Disk CSI driver for GCP.

 ### Cassandra